Payroll Services for Employers & Contractors Across the UK

 When she came to us — initially to take over her annual accounts — we reviewed her payroll history as part of understanding the company’s position.
 What we found was that her payroll submissions to HMRC had been correct in some months and slightly wrong in others.
 The discrepancies were not large individually, but they had created a cumulative difference between what the payroll said and what HMRC held on record.
 There were also periods where the RTI submission had gone in late — not dramatically late, but late enough to have triggered the automatic late filing markers that HMRC uses in its risk-scoring of employers.

 None of this was catastrophic.
 It was all resolvable.
 But resolving it required correspondence with HMRC, a reconciliation of the payroll history, and corrections that took time to work through properly.
-Time that a busy contractor did not have spare, and time that would simply not have been needed if the payroll had been managed correctly from the start.
+Time that a busy contractor did not have to spare, and time that would simply not have been needed if the payroll had been managed correctly from the start.

 We took over the payroll, corrected the record, and put a proper process in place.
 From that point forward, every submission went in correctly and on time.
 The director had one less thing to think about — and the confidence of knowing that the one thing she had been quietly unsure about was now entirely in hand.